Atelier User Guide

 |---|---|

-| Crash monitoring | Detect pod failures and generate diagnostic alerts |
+| Crash monitoring | Detect pod failures and generate diagnostic crash alerts |

 | Image update monitoring | Check for upstream base image updates |